MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/sign-in-manager.md

 }
 ```

-In both functions check the `XboxLiveAuthStatus` to make sure that your call to the `SignInManager.Instance` was successful.
+In both functions, check the `XboxLiveAuthStatus` to make sure that your call to the `SignInManager.Instance` was successful.
-On a successful call the `XboxLiveUser` will be the `XboxLiveUser`, that was signed in our out by `SignInManager`.
+On a successful call, the `XboxLiveUser` will be the `XboxLiveUser` which was signed-in or signed-out by `SignInManager`.

-When the call is unsuccessful the `errorMessage` string will contain details on the reason for failure.
+If the call is unsuccessful, the `errorMessage` string will contain details on the reason for failure.

-Adding a few lines of code to check for a successful call would result in code like the following:
+Below, a few lines of code to check for a successful call have been added:

 ```csharp
 using Microsoft.Xbox.Services;